 This is about your employees’ satisfaction with their salary and additional financial rewards such as bonuses and promotions.
 Does your team feel paid often enough?
 Do they feel treated fair enough?

-This covers a wide range of work benefits such as paid time off (holidays, vacation and sick days), life and accident insurance as well as health, dental, retirement, tuition, disability benefits.
+This covers a wide range of work benefits such as paid time off (holidays, vacation and sick days), online life insurance and accident insurance as well as health, dental, retirement, tuition, disability benefits.

 This explores how you can contribute to the development and growth of your employee’s career, through opportunities for training and education, sponsored air trips to industry gatherings, etc.